cyberomin/cyberomin.github.io/_posts/2018-10-11-p-for-payments.md

 A couple of months ago, Shola and I started yet another conversation, and this time, the more I spoke with him, the more I fell in love with the company.
 I am quite excited and there’s a reason for that, I am going back to my roots.
 For anyone that has followed me long enough on Twitter or any of the social media that I am active on, will know how much I love e-commerce and every layer that makes commerce successful.
 This time, I’m moving further away from retail to payments.
 Why?
 At the heart of commerce is payment and for a successful commercial transaction to happen, there must be an exchange of value and in most cases, that value is in the form of money.

 Recently, I accepted an offer to become the first Engineering Manager at Paystack.
-I have spent some time now with the team and I can tell you for a fact that there are _good peoples_.
+I have spent some time now with the team and I can tell you for a fact that they are _good peoples_.

 <img src="{{ site.url }}/assets/article_images/paystack/me.jpg"/>